ConstructionPlacements

 24. Bridge Data Centres (BDC) (Singapore/Malaysia) – Hyperscale Builder-Operator in SE Asia

-Bridge Data Centres has 330+ MW of capacity in service or under construction across Southeast Asia and India.
+Bridge Data Centres has 330+ MW of capacity in service or under construction across Southeast Asia and India, combining developer-level speed with operator-grade reliability standards.

 25. Princeton Digital Group (PDG) (Singapore) – Pan-Asia Hyperscale Data Center Developer

-PDG has 21 data center projects in 15 cities across China, Singapore, India, Indonesia, Malaysia, and Japan.
+PDG has 21 data center projects in 15 cities across China, Singapore, India, Indonesia, Malaysia, and Japan—one of the broadest geographic footprints of any APAC-headquartered data center platform.

-Tokyo Flagship: PDG and Lendlease completed a 48MW facility at their Greater Tokyo campus, targeting LEED Gold certification with sustainable features.
+Tokyo Flagship: PDG and Lendlease completed a 48MW facility at their Greater Tokyo campus, targeting LEED Gold certification with advanced sustainable features including dedicated liquid cooling plant.

 Japanese Contractors Expanding Regionally